Pumpkin Muffins with Chocolate Chips are a fun fall treat!

 For the Batter:

-1/4 cup plus 2 tablespoons organic whole cane sugar or sucanat (or 1/4 cup honey for Paleo/Primal)
+- 1/4 cup plus 2 tablespoons coconut sugar or maple sugar

-Preheat oven to 400 degrees F and adjust rack to middle position.
+- Preheat oven to 400 degrees F and adjust rack to middle position.
 Line muffin pan with muffin liners.
-Whisk eggs, cream (or coconut milk), sucanat (or honey), vanilla and butter in a large mixing bowl.
+Whisk eggs, cream (or coconut milk), coconut sugar, vanilla and butter in a large mixing bowl.
 Sift coconut flour, baking powder, baking soda, and salt over a medium mixing bowl.
 Add dry ingredients to wet and whisk until no lumps remain.
 Fold in pumpkin and chocolate.
 Spoon batter into muffin cups.
 Bake for 15 minutes, until golden brown on top.
 Cool.
 Store muffins in an airtight container for 3 days.